TimHenry1995/gyoza/README.md

 new_model.load_weights(path)
 ```

-Serialization via the entire model, instead of the mere weights, via [save_model](https://www.tensorflow.org/api_docs/python/tf/keras/saving/save_model) and [load_model](https://www.tensorflow.org/api_docs/python/tf/keras/saving/load_model) methods is not supported by all layers of this package and thus deprecated.
+Serialization via the entire model, instead of the mere weights, via [save_model](https://www.tensorflow.org/api_docs/python/tf/keras/saving/save_model) and [load_model](https://www.tensorflow.org/api_docs/python/tf/keras/saving/load_model) methods is not supported by all layers of this package and thus not recommended.